 Another travel-friendly healthy snack for college students, mixed nuts also offer protein and keep you full longer.
 Keep a jar handy and fill up a plastic baggy on your way out the door.

 Add raisins or dried cranberries for some extra flavor and sweetness.

 Yogurt gives you your dairy and protein without the fat and is a versatile snack — a great option that you can easily eat in your dorm room.
-Avoid the sugary snack-pack-style yogurts and try Greek yogurt.
+Avoid the sugary snack-pack-style yogurts and try Greek yogurt, instead.

 Greek yogurt has become very popular, and for good reason.
 It’s delicious!
 It’s also great because you can mix it with loads of things, from fresh fruit and granola, to honey, sprinkles or – everyone’s favorite – chocolate chips.

 Nearly every food we’ve mentioned works well with pretzels.
 Whether soft or crisp, pretzels are a classic snack.
 They are good on their own and they’re easy to store.